smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 ## In progress (December 2017):

-* Leaks in study area/comparison area maps (not released on logoff)
 * PouchDB conflicts, extend PouchDB to base layer
 * Sort popups in data viewer and diease maps